Reflection Dentistry 1502 Bishop Rd SW

 Preserve Remaining Teeth

-As we discussed earlier placing an implant maintains bone integrity and density.
-This creates a low impact on the surrounding teeth.
-The same can not be said for bridges or partial dentures.
-Bridges use 2 teeth to fill a missing space.
-If anything happens to either of those two natural teeth, the entire bridge cannot be used and will be taken out.
+If anything happens to either of those two natural teeth, the entire bridge becomes unusable.
 Partial dentures use remaining teeth for support, which can cause gingival issues and place excessive force on natural teeth.
 An implant supports itself without adding stress to surrounding natural teeth.

 Natural Looks

-No Decay
+Choose Dental Implants – No Decay

-Because implants are titanium they are resistant to decay.
-If properly cared for, you will never have to worry about the implant needing future treatment.
+Because implants are titanium, they resist decay.
+If you care for them properly, you will never have to worry about the implant needing future treatment.
 Maintaining optimal home care habits is a must because implants can still suffer from peri-implantitis; think of this as the implant version of periodontal disease.
-Regular flossing will be a bit different due to the contour of the implant, but this will be discussed with your dentist after treatment is complete.
-If you’re using a water flosser this is not an issue.

 American College of Prosthodontists